k-box/k-box/docs/user/delete.md

 ---
 ## Delete file

 If you want to delete file, do a right click on the selected file and click on "Move to Trash" option.
-This action also available from [upper action menu](./index.md).
+This action also available from [upper navigation menu](./index.md).

 ![delete](./images/delete.png)